 United Airlines passengers affected by flight havoc to receive travel vouchers

-United Airlines has distributed 30,000 miles to travelers whose flights were canceled or delayed due to bad weather and air traffic gridlock in the past week.
+United Airlines has distributed 30,000 miles to travelers whose flights were canceled or delayed due to bad weather and air traffic gridlock last week.

-Customers who experienced overnight delays or never reached their destinations at all between June 24 and 30 received the vouchers, a United representative told CBS MoneyWatch.
+Customers who experienced overnight delays or never reached their destinations between June 24 and June 30 received the vouchers, a United representative told CBS MoneyWatch.
 The 30,000 miles are redeemable for a ticket between more than 8,000 cities in the continental U.S., according to the airline.

 The travel hold-ups occurred during what United Airlines CEO Scott Kirby called one of the "most operationally challenging weeks of [his] career."